 Agreement with Dr. Gottesdiener.
-Under Dr. Gottesdiener's letter agreement, he is entitled to a base salary of \$490,795, subject to adjustment in the Compensation Committee's sole discretion, is eligible to receive an annual target performance bonus of up to 50% of his base salary, as determined by the Compensation Committee, and is entitled to certain severance benefits as described below.
+Under Dr. Gottesdiener's letter agreement, he is entitled to a base salary and is eligible to receive an annual target performance bonus based on a percentage of his base salary, each as determined and may be adjusted by the Compensation Committee, and is entitled to certain severance benefits as described below.